Famzy077/favorite-server/README.md

-# 🔌 Favorite Plug – Backend API
+# 🔌 Favvorite plug – Backend API

-This repository contains the backend server for the **Favorite Plug** application — a powerful RESTful API built with **Node.js**, **Express**, and **Prisma ORM**.
+This repository contains the backend server for the **Favvorite plug** application — a powerful RESTful API built with **Node.js**, **Express**, and **Prisma ORM**.
 It handles everything from user authentication to product management and admin operations.

 ---